stryker-mutator/stryker-net/docs/Configuration.md

 On dotnet framework projects the solution path argument is always required.
 Run at least `dotnet stryker --solution <solution-path>` to start testing.

 ## Use a config file
 When using Stryker regularly we recommend using a config file.
 This way you won't have to document how to run Stryker, you can save the config file in version control.
-To use a config file create a file called `stryker-config.json` in the folder you run Stryker and add a configuration section called stryker-config.
+To use a config file create a file called `stryker-config.json` in the (unit test) project folder and add a configuration section called stryker-config.
+Alternatively use [init](#init-[bool])

 Example `stryker-config.json` file:
 ``` javascript